 The Department of Economics is home to over 2,000 undergraduate students and offers two majors: Economics (BA) and Economics & Accounting (BA).

 Students of both majors will be prepared with a thorough understanding of Economic Theory, problem solving and analytical skill sets that apply to careers in many different fields.
 The Economics & Accounting major additionally provides accounting and financial management courses to prepare students for the CPA exam.

 Zoom Drop-In Advising Hours

-The weekly schedule for drop-in advising during Winter 2021 is as follows:
+The weekly schedule for drop-in advising during Spring 2021 is as follows: